No. 28 Squadron RAF: Cold War (1946–1990s)

+21st century (2000–present)

-The RAF ordered 22 Westland Merlin HC3 helicopters in March 1995, the first of which was received from GKNWestland, now AgustaWestland, on 7 March 2001.
-The squadron officially reformed on 17 July 2001 at RAF Benson, the first time in its recent history that the squadron had been stationed in the UK.
+The RAF ordered twenty-two Westland Merlin HC3 multi-role helicopters in March 1995, the first of which was received on 7 March 2001.
+The squadron officially reformed on 17 July 2001 at RAF Benson in Oxfordshire, the first time in its recent history that the squadron had been stationed in the UK.

-The squadron's first operational role with the Merlin was in support of SFOR at Banja Luka, Bosnia and Herzegovina.
-The aircraft and personnel deployed on 1 April 2003, the same day that an initial operational capability was declared for the Merlin.
+The squadron's first operational role with the Merlin was in support of the Stabilisation Force (SFOR), a NATO-led multinational peacekeeping force inBosnia and Herzegovina.
+The aircraft and personnel deployed to Banja Luka on 1 April 2003, the same day that an initial operational capability was declared for the Merlin.
 The detachment ceased on 31 March 2004 and the squadron then began to prepare for operations in Iraq.

-The squadron's commitment to Operation Telic began on 1 March 2005.
-Several aircraft and a mix of aircrew, engineers and support personnel from 28 (AC) Squadron and RAF Benson, deployed using the historic No. 1419 Flight RAF to replace the Chinooks of No. 1310 Flight RAF at Basrah Air Station, Iraq.
+The squadron's commitment to Operation Telic in Iraq began on 1 March 2005.
+Several aircraft and a mix of aircrew, engineers and support personnel from the squadron and RAF Benson, deployed as No. 1419 Flight, to replace the Boeing Chinooks of No. 1310 Flight at Basrah Air Station, Iraq.

+In May 2006, five members of a flight crew, including Sarah-Jayne Mulvihill, a 32-year-old flight-lieutenant from No. 28 Squadron, died when their Westland Lynx helicopter was shot down over Basra in southern Iraq.
+Mulvihill was the first British servicewoman to be killed in action for more than 20 years.

-In 2009 the squadron returned from Operation Telic and later on in the year deployed on Operation Herrick keeping the designation of 1419 Flight.
-The squadron returned during May 2013.
-In July 2015, the squadron handed over its Merlin helicopters to 845 Naval Air Squadron and re-roled as 28 (R) Squadron OCU whose role is to train Chinook Mk4 and Puma Mk2 helicopters crews.
+In July 2015, the squadron handed over its Merlins to the Fleet Air Arm's 845 Naval Air Squadron and re-roled as No. 28 (Reserve) Squadron, the operational conversion unit with responsibility for training Chinook HC.4 and Westland Puma HC.2 helicopters crews.

+On 1 February 2018, the RAF rescinded all (Reserve) suffixes leading to No. 28 (Reserve) Squadron becoming No. 28 Squadron.

 In March 2020, the squadron was awarded the right to emblazon a battle honour on its squadron standard, recognising its role in the War in Afghanistan between 2001 and 2014.

+On 28 October 2021, No. 28 Squadron was re-awarded its historical designation of No. 28 (Army Co-operation) Squadron.

+The Puma HC.2 was retired from service in March 2025.

+Heritage

+The squadron's heraldic badge features in front of a demi-Pegasus, a fasces.
+The demi-Pegasus represents the white horse on the Wiltshire downs near Yatesbury, where the squadron was based when it became a frontline unit.
+The fasces, an emblem of authority in Fascist Italy, commemorates service in Italy during the First World War.
+The badge was approved by King Edward VIII in October 1936.